danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

     docker-compose up -d
     ```

-10. Your Python script still has not executed yet...but it will when you run a query on the **comments_no_stopwords** table.
-Run the following query, and it should execute fairly quickly since **hackernews** only has about 1,100 rows:
+10. Run the following query to view the contents of your new table:
     ```sql
-    select * from comments_no_stopwords
+    SELECT * FROM comments_no_stopwords
     ```

-{{% notice note %}}
-Use the **max_command_execution_time** property to specify a maximum execution time (in seconds) before throwing an exception.
-The default is 0, which means your script could run indefinitely.
-{{% /notice %}}

-11. In the response, you should see the Hacker News comments, but without any stopwords.
+    In the response, you should see the Hacker News comments, but without any stopwords.
 They will look like the following - notice stopwords like "the", "is", "and" and so on are removed from the text:

     ```bash
     installed iOS4 iPhone 3G saw crawl becoming iPaperWeight . horribly slow launching every app keyboard slow unusable.
     ```

 {{% notice note %}}
-If you have millions (or billions) of rows, check out **ExecutablePool** - which runs a pool of persistent processes specified by the **pool_size** property.
+The **Executable** table fires up your script whenever is needed.
+If you are invoking the scripts often, you can improve performance by using **ExecutablePool** - which keeps a pool of persistent processes running all the time.
 {{% /notice %}}

 {{< /detail-tag >}}